AS Val and VSS Vintorez: Operational history

-Both the AS Val and VSS Vintorez were issued to Soviet troops since the late 1980s.
-They were used during the First Chechen War in 1994 and the Second Chechen War in 1999, though they remained relatively obscure amongst Western intelligence agencies and similar organizations until the Russians deployed troops to South Ossetia during the Russo-Georgian War in 2008.
+The VSS Vintorez and AS Val were both issued to Soviet troops since the late 1980s.
+Both rifles were used during the First Chechen War in 1994 and the Second Chechen War in 1999, though they remained relatively obscure amongst Western intelligence agencies and similar organisations until the Russians deployed troops to South Ossetia during the Russo-Georgian War in 2008.
 During the conflict, both Russian and Georgian forces used the VSS Vintorez.
-They were also seen in use by Russian Spetsnaz during the Russo-Ukrainian War.
+Both the VSS Vintorez and AS Val were also seen in use by Russian Spetsnaz during the Russo-Ukrainian War.